 Bill Hollands was born and raised in Miami, Florida and graduated from Williams College, where he studied with Louise Glück and Lawrence Raab.
 He received his MA in English as a Herchel Smith Fellow at Emmanuel College, Cambridge University.
 He was the New York Public Library’s first “Internet Librarian” in the early 1990s and then worked for Microsoft for many years on its Encarta Encyclopedia.
 He is currently a teacher and poet in Seattle, where he lives with his husband and their son.

-Site Credits: Header images and author photograph by Cooper Hollands, all rights reserved Site admin: JAFSeattle
+Site Credits: Author photograph: Cooper Hollands, all rights reserved Site admin: JAFSeattle